 2.3.3 Electronic delivery of Mobile Tickets

-Mobile Tickets are delivered after payment has been made by notification to the mobile phone number given by the ticket buyer.
+Mobile Tickets will be delivered after payment has been made by notification to the mobile phone number provided by the Ticket Buyer.
 Depending on the model of the mobile phone, the Mobile Ticket is displayed in the message in the form of a

-buyer can request the Mobile Ticket within the «My Ticketcorner» area online again or have it delivered to him again.
+device, the Ticket Buyer can request the Mobile Ticket again from within the Online Account or have it delivered to him/her.
 Ticketcorner reserves the right to limit the number of repeat deliveries.
-If the number of permitted deliveries has been
+If the number of permitted deliveries has